Acrylic Painting on Canvas Team Bonding Art Jamming Singapore Visual Arts Centre

 To learn drawing and sketching, one must first be exposed to still-life drawing, plaster cast of geometric shapes, plaster cast still-life and plaster cast portrait.
 Fast drawing is a way of how we can control the form of an artwork.
 It can be practiced through the drawing of trees, mountains, rivers and landscape followed by still-life, human figures and postures.

-Visual Arts Centre has 2 art studios with the main branch located at city central area, just within Dhoby Ghaut Green and above Dhoby Ghaut MRT station Exit B. We are also available at AZ@ Paya Lebar Building #03-04.
-Students can choose to join our professional art courses at their preferred art studio and time slots as per their convenience.
+Visual Arts Centre is located at city central area, just within Dhoby Ghaut Green and above Dhoby Ghaut MRT station Exit B. Students can choose to join our professional art courses at their preferred time slots as per their convenience.

 Email : info@visualartscentre.sg